 Storage Guidelines for Breast Milk

 - If you need to bring breast milk to the hospital, pack the milk with freezer packs in a cooler.
-When you arrive, give your breast milk to a staff member to store in the freezer or refrigerator.
-If your baby is in the NICU, Special Care Nursery or has a weakened immune system, bring only frozen or refrigerated milk to the hospital.
-Do not thaw milk before coming.
+Do not pack your milk with ice.
+When you arrive, give your breast milk to a staff member and ask them to immediately store in the freezer unless needed immediately.
+If your baby is in the hospital, bring only frozen or freshly expressed refrigerated milk to the hospital.
+Do not thaw frozen milk before coming.

-- Frozen milk can be thawed in three different ways.
+- For home, frozen milk can be thawed in three different ways.
 Thawing time will vary based one of the methods below:

 - Use a commercial bottle warmer.
 Follow the manufacturer’s instructions.

-- Place frozen bottle in hot tap water.
+- Place frozen bottle in a plastic bag and place in warm tap water.
 Do not use boiling water.

 - Place frozen bottle in cold water in a refrigerator to thaw overnight.